 They evidently were well known for their prominent advertising.

-This service station was replaced with the Home Security Life Insurance Company building (current police department) in 1957.
-They had previously been located in the Hill Building downtown.
+This service station was replaced with the Home Security Life Insurance Company building, begun in 1957.
+The firm had previously been located in the Hill Building downtown.

 Per Brighter Leaves: